 Not everyone will have examples of work that are easily transferable to the portfolio format.
 For example, a programmer may want to showcase code that they have written or a writer might want to share a published work.
 In this case, a summary page should include a richer, more in-depth analysis of the work.
 If the work is publicly visible, applicants should provide information on how to view that work.
 If work is private or confidential, such as a business plan, applicants may redact information as appropriate (e.g., financial details about a former employer or client).

-A strong portfolio should include 4-8 individual pieces that you feel best showcase your work.
+A strong portfolio should include 3-4 individual pieces that you feel best showcase your work.
 This range is intentionally broad and should only be used as a guide.
 If you only have 2 or 3 strong projects that you want to include, then don’t add 1 or 2 additional weak ones.
-If you have more than 10, and believe that they are all valuable examples of your skill set then include them.

 We are working to make sure that the application system does not send you error messages if you do not include your GRE scores.
-This is the first time we have done this, however, and big university information systems can be tricky.
+Big university information systems can be tricky, so this doesn’t already work.
 If you are including a portfolio, please do not worry if you get an auto-generated message requesting GRE scores.